 Tackle soap scum with an old toothbrush or other small cleaning brush.
 Begin scrubbing the corners where the tub meets the wall.
 Watch out for other places where soap scum has been collecting.
 The soap scum might be a darkened color, or it might just feel like buildup in your tub.
 Take the time to gently scrub it away.

 A stained ring may form around the interior of the bathtub.
 This will need special attention with a scrub brush and cleanser.
 You might need to really scrub to get this fully removed.
 Rinse thoroughly.

-Dry out the bathtub by wiping it down with a clean towel or cleaning cloth.This is important to make sure no water spots or residue remain on the bathtub.
+Dry out the bathtub by wiping it down with a clean towel or cleaning cloth, making sure no water spots or residue remain in the bathtub.